dan2972/MonoGame-Terraria-Clone/README.md

 # MonoGame-Terraria-Clone
-A 2D sandbox game similar to Terraria that I made using MonoGame in 2020
+A 2D sandbox game similar to Terraria that I made using C# and the XNA/MonoGame framework over the summer of 2020.

 WARNING: This project used an old/outdated version of MonoGame (3.7.1) which may be incompatable with the current version.
 A change to the .csproj file may be required to rebuild the project.